viakab/fpv-builds/README.md

 # FPV Multirotor Builds — Victor Iakab

-Personal build log for the multirotors I've designed, built, tuned and flown over roughly ten years of RC aircraft (fixed wing → helicopters → FPV multirotors).
-Everything here is hobby scale and self-funded.
-It's documented because the parts of this I enjoy most — frame design, wiring and integration, RF video links, bench-to-first-flight testing — overlap with what I do professionally.
+Personal build log for the multirotors I've designed, built, tuned and flown over about 14 years of RC aircraft (fixed wing → helicopters → FPV multirotors).
+It's documented because the parts of this I enjoy most: frame design, wiring and integration, RF video links, bench-to-first-flight testing, overlap with what I do professionally.

-Status (Aug 2026): all aircraft were last flown around 2022 and are being brought out of storage and restored.
-Each build folder has the full parts list, more photos, and notes.
+Each build folder will have the full parts list, more photos, and notes.

 ---